 You can pipe the dough either directly into the hot oil or onto a piece of parchment paper before frying.

 I recommend using a churro maker to make churros.
-If you don’t have one, another way to make churros is using a piping bag with a star-shaped nozzle.
+If you don’t have one, another way to make churros is using a piping bag fitted with an open star tip.

 7. Fry the churros for 3 minutes on each side until golden brown.
 Total time in the pan: 6 minutes approx.

 8. Remove the churros from the pan with a skimmer and place them on paper towel to absorb the excess oil.

 9. In a small bowl, add ½ cup of sugar and coat your freshly made churros in.
 Et voilà… you’ve made some delicious Spanish churros for breakfast or snack!

 If you liked these authentic Spanish churros, I invite you to try making other traditional Spanish desserts!

 These authentic Spanish churros are made of simple ingredients: flour, water, salt and egg white.
 You will love them!